a-melino/Python-Food-Marketing-Analysis/README.md

 ### Background

 The following is a sample project showcasing data analysis techniques for a business problem.
 The project uses python to clean and analyze data and provide visualizations.
-The a copy of the business problem, objectives and other information seen below can be found in the 'Resources' folder of this repo as 'UFood Data Analyst Case.pdf'.
+A copy of the business problem, objectives and other information seen below can be found in the 'Resources' folder of this repo as 'UFood Data Analyst Case.pdf'.
 In that folder is also the data set, 'u_food_marketing.xlsx', and a dictionary for column titles, 'ufood_marketing_Dictionary.png'.

 The analysis is done with Python with the following required libraries: pandas, seaborn, and matplotlib.